suited/suited.js/docs/architecture.md

 </section>
 ```

 ##### Builtin Modes
 * `doc`
     - intent:- display the document as a normal document.
     - doesn't modify the DOM or style and displays all elements but only data-figure slides.
     - default "scroll" transition.
 * `deck`
     - slide deck mode.
     - displays ONLY the data-figures and data-slides.
     - intent:- present as aslide show for a talk or meetup.
     - default "jump" transition
 * `walkthrough`
     - like doc but add a highlight background to each data-figure as it navigates to it.
 * `lecture`
     - intent: allow a lecturer to walk through a document discussing it.
     - like `doc` but
     - listens to: "CLICK" event:- zooms the element clicked.
-  - listens to: "ENTER" evnet:- zooms the currently navigated to slide.
+    - listens to: "ENTER" event:- zooms the currently navigated to slide.